 Maroa-Forsyth Education Association – The MFEA is the bargaining unit for the MF school district teachers.
 It was founded as the Maroa Unit #2 Teachers Association in 1955.
 In September 1965 the name changed to the Maroa-Forsyth Education Association.
 See the MFEA Finding Aid for a complete list of collection contents.

-Parent-Teacher Association (PTA) Since 1921, the Maroa School PTA played an important role in the school district.
+Parent-Teacher Association (PTA) – Since 1921, the Maroa School PTA played an important role in the school district.
 The School Archives contains PTA record books and scrapbooks, dating from 1927 through 1961.
+See the PTA Collection finding aid.

 Photo Collection (Online) – The online photo collection includes photos of historic school buildings, sporting events and teams, the Nelson R. Smith, Jr. photo collection, images of historic local rural schools, students, and other images linked to the district.
 The Archives continues to digitize photos to add to the online collection.